Singaporean’s Guide to Travel during Golden Week in Japan

 Although Tokyo is typically known for its dense population, you may find that many of its residents vacation elsewhere during Golden Week.
 This means shorter waits and fewer crowds at Tokyo’s restaurants, parks, museums, and other attractions.
 There is even a Hawaiian festival in Tokyo during Golden Week and the Spring Grand Festival at Meiji Shrine.

-The Shitamachi district in Tokyo traditionally refers to the working-class neighbourhoods downtown.
-These areas have become increasingly popular in recent years for souvenir shopping and sightseeing, as they offer a more traditional atmosphere than Roppongi and Hiroo.
+The Shitamachi district in Tokyo traditionally refers to the working-class neighbourhoods in the downtown area.
+These areas have become increasingly popular in recent years for shopping for souvenirs and sightseeing, as they offer a more traditional atmosphere than Roppongi and Hiroo.

 Tokyo’s suburbs may also interest you, especially the neighbourhoods along the Chuo Line.
-Nakano, Asagaya and Kichijoji are all living areas with great shopping streets where you can find some good deals.
+Nakano, Asagaya, and Kichijoji are all residential areas with great shopping streets where you can find good deals.
 Kichijoji is also home to Inokashira Park, an ample, beautiful green space perfect for a stroll or sightseeing.

 If you’re interested in fashion, art, and cafes, check out Tokyo’s hipster neighbourhoods of Daikanyama, Jiyugaoka, and Shimokitazawa.
 You’ll find a unique and stylish scene in each of these areas.

-Note: The information of listed events may change, so please check official websites before visiting.
+Note: The information on the listed events may change, so please check official websites before visiting.

 1. Tokyo Skytree Town Carp Streamer Festival